pengfei99/duckDBPlayGround/README.md

 For the command line client demo.
 Just follow the instructions in [01.duckdb_cli.md](examples/01.duckdb_cli.md)

 For the jupyter notebook demo.
-Follow the below instruction
+Follow the below instructions

 ### Get the demo data